smw5qz/Cats-Dogs-Computer-Vision/README.md

 # Cats-Dogs-Computer-Vision
-Classic computer vision project to differentiate cats and dogs
+Differentiates cats and dogs, using a convolutional neural network